Soralsei/rr100-rhoban/doc/documentation.md

 The package exposes 2 modes : SLAM mode and localization-only mode.
 These two modes are launched and set up by using `slam_2D.launch` (that loads the parameters in `mapper_params_online_async.yaml`) and `localization.launch` (that loads parameters in `mapper_params_localization.yaml`) respectively.

 > [!NOTE]
 > The author and main maintainer of `slam_toolbox` recommends keeping the default values set in the parameter files as they're good enough for most applications.
-The list of arguments is available [here](https://github.com/SteveMacenski/slam_toolbox/blob/noetic-devel/README.md#configuration) if you still widh to modify them.
+The list of arguments is available [here](https://github.com/SteveMacenski/slam_toolbox/blob/noetic-devel/README.md#configuration) if you still wish to modify them.

 The `slam_2D.launch`launch file runs the online asynchronous SLAM node of the `slam_toolbox` package with the `online_async.launch` file.
 This node handles incoming laser scans asynchronously with a best-effort policy (meaning that if the node can't meet the frequency of incoming scans, it will drop some of them).